LuminosoInsight/code-sample-term-counting/README.md

 =================================

-In order to get a quick overview of what a text document is about, we'd like you to write a script that reads in a file of English text, and then shows a list of the most common words in the file.
+In order to get a quick overview of what a text document is about, we'd like you to write a small application that reads in a file of English text, and then shows a list of the most common words in the file.

 Details
 -------

-It should be possible to call the script at the command-line with the filename to read as an argument.
+It should be possible to call the application at the command-line with the filename to read as an argument.
 Something like:
 ```
 $ python word_count.py my-doc.txt
 ```